lvladikov/ai-media/README.md

 - ✅ Average RAM Usage (GB)

 ### 🚫 Opting Out
-If you prefer not to use this feature, you can completely disable the reading and writing of this file by using the `--npt` or `--no-performance-tracking` flag.
+If you prefer not to use this feature, you can completely disable the reading and writing of this file by using the `-npt` or `--no-performance-tracking` flag.

 ## Resource Safety Check